10+ Delicious and Clever Ways to Eat More Vegetables

 Vegetables contain most of the vitamins, minerals, macronutrients, and antioxidants the human body needs to function at its best.

-Numerous studies have shown that those who eat all or mostly vegetables have better quality of life, less risk of disease, and longer longevity.
+Numerous studies have shown that those who eat all or mostly vegetables have a better quality of life, less risk of disease, and longer longevity.

-Rest assured, I’m not trying to persuade you to become a vegetarian because even meat eaters who eat predominately vegetables can still reap these benefits.
+Rest assured, I’m not trying to persuade you to become a vegetarian because even meat-eaters who eat predominately vegetables can still reap these benefits.

 Here’s a quick recap of just some of the research behind this notion.

 “A growing body of evidences suggests that the regular consumption of a diet rich in fruit and vegetables (FAV) reduces the risk of chronic human illnesses and increase lifespan and quality of life.“

 “Persons with low fruit and vegetable intake (at least the lower one‐fourth of the population) experience about twice the risk of cancer compared with those with high intake“

 “This meta-analysis provides further evidence that a higher consumption of fruit and vegetables is associated with a lower risk of all cause mortality, particularly cardiovascular mortality.“

 How Many Vegetables?

 The traditional western dinner plate typically consists of a moderate portion of meat, a large portion of starch (i.e. rice, potatoes, pasta, etc), and a small serving of green/colorful vegetables.